 RACS’s core work is to advise and represent people seeking asylum in their onshore applications for protection visas, and appeals to the Administrative Appeals Tribunal.
 We advise and sometimes represent people who hold permanent protection visas with applications to bring their family members here.

-Generally anyone can speak to us for telephone advice or drop in advice at our outreaches, but we apply our Casework Guidelines to any work beyond one-off advices.
+Generally anyone can drop in advice at our outreaches, but we apply our Casework Guidelines to any work beyond one-off advices.
 When we make these decisions, we take into account things like:

 - The merits of the case;